rishaanxix/AIYA/README.md

 ## The Solution

-One solution to address the lack of personalized learning opportunities in the education industry is the integration of AI-powered adaptive learning systems.
+One solution to address the lack of personalized learning opportunities in the education industry is the integration of AI-powered adaptive learning systems through  applications that could be used by both the students and the teachers.

 ### Describe your proposed AI-based solution